squidfunk/mkdocs-material/docs/getting-started.md

 !!! warning "Only specify the languages you really need"

-    Be aware that including suppport for other languages increases the general JavaScript payload by around 20kb (without gzip) and by another 15-30kb per language.
+    Be aware that including support for other languages increases the general JavaScript payload by around 20kb (without gzip) and by another 15-30kb per language.